SamuelUkachukwu/quiz-me/README.md

 ![screenshot of the game area](assets/images/game-area.jpg)
 2. The game is a simple quiz game where the player is asked a question and feedback is inputted using the three option keys.
-Player's answers are displayed in the middle. a question score counter is visible to the player and on selecting the 'NEXT' key feedback of score, question left and if the player got the question correct is giving.
+Player's answers are displayed in the middle. a question score counter is visible to the player and on selecting the 'NEXT' key, feedback of score, question left and if the player got the question correct is giving.

 ![screenshot of the game area trivia card](assets/images/Trivia-card.jpg)
 3. A trivia card with fun facts is hidden behind the game area and each click offers a random message.